renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 The long notation for functions is to use `{ ... }` to wrap all statements the function should execute (like we did for the `askUserForNumber` and `run` functions).

-We then defined a function called `printResult` which takes another function, called `operation`, with a type `Float(Float, Float)`.
+Back to our little program above... we then defined a function called `printResult` which takes another function, called `operation`, with a type `Float(Float, Float)`.
 You might have guessed that this type corresponds to any function that takes two `Float`s as arguments and returns another `Float`.
 Not coincidentally, both `add` and `multiply` are examples of just such functions.

-A function that returns a `String` and takes only one `Float` would look like this: `String(Float)`.
+A function that returns a `String` and takes only one `Float` as an argument would be a function of type `String(Float)`.

-The program asks the user to enter either `0` for multiplication or `1` for addition, then asks for the values of `x` and `y`.
+The program then asks the user to enter either `0` for multiplication or `1` for addition, after which it asks for the values of `x` and `y`.

 In the next step, it `assert`s that the user entered valid values!